My Schoolfriend

 My Schoolfriend (Mein Schulfreund) is a 1960 German comedy drama film directed by Robert Siodmak and starring Heinz Rühmann, Loni von Friedl, and Hertha Feiler.
-It is based on the play Der Schulfreund by Johannes Mario Simmel.
+It is based on the eponymous play Der Schulfreund by Johannes Mario Simmel.

 The film's sets were designed by the art directors Gottfried Will and Rolf Zehetbauer.
 It was shot at the Bavaria Studios in Munich.